Home Heat Pump Guide

 Pool Cover

-Pool Heat Pumps and Planning Permission
+Planning Permission

 A dedicated pool heat pump is generally treated the same as a home air source heat pump for planning purposes — permitted development in most cases, provided noise limits and boundary distances are respected.
-In conservation areas or for listed buildings, you may need planning permission.
+In conservation areas or for listed buildings, you may need permission.

 Frequently Asked Questions